Photo of Dr. Dr. Adem Koyuncu

 This strategy paper presents a range of measures to strengthen, among other things, pharmaceutical research and production in Germany and to improve the market access and pricing environment.
 These measures would have a significant impact for a multitude of players in the life sciences field.
 As such, the German government anticipates faster approvals for clinical trials, faster access to innovative medicines, more digitalization, greater supply security, a more investment-friendly environment and reduction of bureaucracy.
 Currently, and this is widely acknowledged by the government and most stakeholders, there is significant room for improvement in all of these areas.Continue Reading German Government pursues new Pharma Strategy with significant Reform Ideas

 Orphan drugs have a special position under EU pharma laws.
 Among other things, the EU orphan drug laws grant the marketing authorization holder (MAH) of an orphan drug a 10 year period of so-called “market exclusivity”.
-According to Article 8(1) of the Regulation (EC) No. 141/2000 on orphan medicinal products, the EU and the EU
+According to Article 8(1) of the Regulation (EC) No. 141/2000 on orphan medicinal products,

 Germany’s hospital system is reported to be of high quality but is also very expensive by international standards.
 Hospitals and healthcare payers such as health insurances are exposed to increasing economic constraints.
 One particular point of criticism is, for example, the current system of Diagnosis Related Group (DRG)-based fees.